silverbulletmd/silverbullet/docs/Guide/Task Management.md

 The `[[Website Redesign]]` link connects these tasks to the project.

 # 5. See linked tasks automatically
 Navigate to your "Website Redesign" page.
-At the top, the **[[Linked Tasks]]** widget shows all incomplete tasks from _other_ pages that link to this page — including the ones from your meeting notes.
+At the top, the **[[Concept/Linked Task]]** widget shows all incomplete tasks from _other_ pages that link to this page — including the ones from your meeting notes.

 You can check off a linked task from either page; the state change propagates.
 No manual copying or moving of tasks needed.